A direct proof of the five element basis theorem: Saturation of Aronszajn trees

 \begin{teo} If there is a cardinal which is both reflecting and Mahlo, then there is a proper forcing extension of $L$ which satisfies the conjunction of $\BPFA$ and $\varphi$.
 In particular the forcing extension satisfies that the uncountable linear orders have a five element basis.

 \end{teo}

-If one is interested only in the consistency that the uncountable linear order have a five element basis it was observed in \cite{linear_phi} then a somewhat smaller large cardinal is sufficient.
-Indeed, for the desired conclusion one does not need the full strength of $\BPFA$ and one only needs $\varphi_0(\mathcal F)$ for certain families of subtrees of an Aronszajn tree $T$ which are $\Sigma_1$-definable using a subset of $\omega_1$ as a parameter.
-The precise large cardinal assumption is that there is an inaccessible cardinal $\kappa$ such that for every $\kappa_0 < \kappa$, there is an inaccessible cardinal $\delta < \kappa$ such that $\kappa_0$ is in $H(\delta)$ and $H(\delta)$ satisfies there are two reflecting cardinals which are greater than $\kappa_0$.
+If one is interested only in the consistency of the existence of a five element basis for the uncountable linear orderings it was observed in \cite{linear_phi} then a somewhat smaller large cardinal is sufficient.
+Indeed, for the desired conclusion one does not need the full strength of $\BPFA$ and one only needs $\varphi_0(\mathscr F)$ for certain families of subtrees of an Aronszajn tree $T$ which are $\Sigma_1$-definable using a subset of $\omega_1$ as a parameter.
+The precise large cardinal assumption is that there is an inaccessible cardinal $\kappa$ such that for every $\kappa_0 < \kappa$, there is an inaccessible cardinal $\delta < \kappa$ such that $\kappa_0$ is in $H(\delta)$ and $H(\delta)$ satisfies there are two reflecting cardinals greater than $\kappa_0$.